 Luckily, sunscreen comes in just about every product type you can imagine, including makeup.
 Today’s market offers no shortage of high-performing tinted moisturizers, setting sprays and complexion products infused with SPF levels of 20 or higher.
-(SPF 15 is the minimum recommendation from the AAD, for the record.)
+(The AAD recommends an SPF of 30 or higher, for the record.)
 But are you fully covered with the SPF in your makeup alone?
-More on that—and the best SPF makeup products—ahead.

 The Best Way to Prep Your Skin for Makeup